watermelelon/watermelelon/README.md

 - 👋 Hi, I’m @watermelelon
-- 👀 I’m interested in Machine Learning, data analytics and technologyy
+- 👀 I’m interested in Machine Learning, Data Analytics and Quantum Computers
 - 🌱 I’m currently learning Data Structures using C
 - 💞️ I’m looking to collaborate on open code, and any fun projects
 - 📫 How to reach me: emiliodaniel02@hotmail.com